2023 LOG Sustainability Report

 Working with our suppliers and customers

-• Searching for cooperation with academic leaders and kye supplier to identify directions for action to support development of sustainable solutions.
+Searching for cooperation with academic leaders and key suppliers to identify directions for action to support development of sustainable solutions.
 One of our leading cooperation programs we are proud about is a development programs in collaboration with Israeli Innovation Authority – plans 78610 and 78180 – which include sustainability considerations according to LOGreen development policy.
-The programs refer to the recycling capacity of the bottle in the recycling stream of HDPE alongside lowering depreciation, reducing materials and more.
-As part of the program, approval was received for financing in the total amount of NIS 1.57 million from the Israel Innovation Authority.
+The programs refer to the recycling capacity of the bottle in the recycling stream of HDPE alongside lowering depreciation, reducing materials and As part of the program, approval was received for financing in the total amount of NIS 1.57 million from the Israel Innovation Authority.

 We conducted a pilot and produced a prototype of five configurations of a 60 ml bottle in three layers and performed measurements and tests on the products.
 The field of barriers and active protection at the Pharma Packaging Exhibition includes the presentation of the product at CPHI Milan and Pharmapack, Paris, etc. The innovation inherent in the program includes innovative production technology, reduction of materials and layers, variable barriers, a complete and optimal system.
-This is alongside the activation of a new production line and increased exports supporting the local economy.The project entered its second year to create a packaging system that maintains the stability of the oxygen and moisture in the atmosphere of a medicine, containing bottles with a variable level of barriers, a moisture and oxygen absorber and a CR cap that complies with the American standard that requires children not to be able to open the product even after an adult closed the cap in a suboptimal way.
-To this end, the cork is required to pass Senior Friendly Child Resistant (SFCR) tests.
+This is alongside the activation of a new production line and increased exports supporting the local economy.

 We use SPI Symbols (Society of the Plastics Industry) markings according to the resins used (no consideration is given to the color concentrations and additives which constitute fractions of a percentage of the total material)

-• RFS for suppliers to provide solutions for alternative materials – We are in the process of forming a cooperative partnership with suppliers that offer substances that allow weight loss, as well as with a supplier that offers sustainable substances.
+- RFS for suppliers to provide solutions for alternative materials – We are in the process of forming a cooperative partnership with suppliers that offer substances that allow weight loss, as well as with a supplier that offers sustainable substances.

-• Assisting customers in understanding existing options/solutions for using recyclable packaging.
+- Assisting customers in understanding existing options/solutions for using recyclable packaging.
 During 2022 we met with Tekada, Johnson and Johnson, Teva, Abbott and many more.

-• Publishing on our website recommendation on ways to meet recyclability requirement, and how to choose a more sustainable packaging solution.
+- Publishing on our website recommendation on ways to meet recyclability requirement, and how to choose a more sustainable packaging solution.
 For example, see our 2022 webinar on sustainable packaging.

 Case Studies